Homosexuality and Baptist churches

 The positions of the Baptist churches about homosexuality are varied.
-They range from liberal to fundamentalist or moderate Conservative and neutral.
+The main ones being conservative fundamentalist or moderate, liberal and progressive.
+Some Baptist associations support blessings of same-sex marriage.

 Basic beliefs

 There is a diversity of views of Baptist denominations on homosexuality.
 Most denominations remain conservative, believing in what they describe as 'traditional' marriage between one man and one woman.
 Some denominations allow local and autonomous congregations to determine their own regional policies.
 Some Baptist denominations supports same-sex marriage.